The official blog of the Lung Institute.

 - Stick with the light stuff.
 If you intend to drink, try to stick with the light stuff.
 Having a little alcohol isn’t bad for you but be aware of your limits.

 Overall, we hope you enjoy a wonderful Irish day, but be mindful of the effects of your celebrating on your lung disease.
-If you or a loved one is interested in stem cell therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.